 Current mid-cap leaders include:

-Solana (SOL) trades near $136-$140 and has emerged as Ethereum's primary competitor for speed and low transaction costs.
+Solana (SOL) trades near $140-$145 and has emerged as Ethereum's primary competitor for speed and low transaction costs.
 Solana's ecosystem includes NFT marketplaces, DeFi protocols, and emerging applications.
+The planned Alpenglow upgrade could finalize blocks in 100-150 milliseconds, potentially increasing demand for the SOL token.
 Pending ETF applications for SOL signal growing institutional interest.

-XRP has surged to around $2.00-$2.40, leading large-caps with a 29% weekly gain in early January 2026.
+XRP trades around $2.15-$2.40, with CNBC calling it the "hottest trade" of early 2026.
+Institutional demand through U.S.-listed spot XRP ETFs remains strong.
 Its focus on cross-border payments gives it a distinct use case from other cryptocurrencies.

 Small-Cap Cryptocurrencies (High Risk, High Reward)